-FRENCH BREAD: LE PAIN - THERE IS NO BETTER PLACE TO BE INTRODUCED TO FRANCE THAN AT THE BOULANGERIE
+FRENCH BREAD: LE PAIN - BE INTRODUCED TO FRANCE AT THE BOULANGERIE!

 The seminal image is of a man on a bicycle carrying a loaf of bread - a long crispy baguette - there is something elementally suggestive about his prowess - but after all its just a loaf of bread; then there is country bread - for the hearty farmer - the pain de campagne - hardy with a certain grit; the ficelle - for those looking for finger baguette - for that quick bite - a chomp on the road; the batard - a broader baguette - great for garlic bread or slabs of jam and butter.
 For the more health conscious there is pain complet made from whole wheat flour and my favourite - pain aux cereales - where you have a hearty french version of muesli in a loaf of bread.
 For the more individual there is pain de seigle - rye bread - nice with cheese; or for something fluffy and soft - pain au mie - square bread better for sandwiches; and pain au lait - soft rolls from milk and butter.

 FRENCH SAUSAGES - CHARCUTERIE - THE MARK OF THE INDIVIDUAL ARTISAN